nuttycream/nixxy/README.md

 ## overview

 > [!NOTE]
-> im still a noob with nix, so pardon my shitty code and explanations
+> im still a noob with nix, so pardon my shitty code

-The basis for flake.nix was straight up ripped from [sodiboo/system's](https://github.com/sodiboo/system) nix config so special thanks to them.
-Sodiboo's setup named their machines as elements which is pretty cool imo, but I went with something simpler.
+The basis for my flake.nix was straight up ripped from [sodiboo's](https://github.com/sodiboo/system) config so special thanks to them.
 You should also visit their repo for a better grasp of how this setup works.

 From my understanding, the flake scans for `.mod.nix` files and loads them through the `mapAttrsToList()` function where each module is loaded through